kmcho2019/csdl-lab-cafe-app/docs/IMPLEMENTATION.md

 ## Known Gaps & Next Steps

 1. **Settlement operations** – Build server actions/API routes for draft → finalize → export, plus UI on `/app/settlements`.
-2. **User administration UI** – Expose allowlist and role toggles without dropping to SQL/Prisma Studio.
-3. **Ledger exports** – Implement CSV downloads and pagination for historical entries.
+2. **Ledger exports** – Implement CSV downloads and pagination for historical entries.
-4. **Analytics & notifications** – Wire up popularity/low stock reports and SMTP-based reminder emails.
+3. **Analytics & notifications** – Wire up popularity/low stock reports and SMTP-based reminder emails.
-5. **Automated tests** – Add Vitest coverage for API handlers (currently limited to `env` parsing tests).
+4. **Automated tests** – Extend Vitest coverage to API handlers and UI flows beyond the current unit suite.

 Use this overview when planning new work: it clarifies which pieces are production-ready and which still rely on manual steps.